TimKoster/SmartQueue/readme.md

 Viewing results:

 - Results are stored in the finished/ folder, in for example the corresponding .job .xyz files.
-- Results are also printed to overview.xlsx.
+- Results are also printed to smartqueue.xlsx.
 Colums and rows can be moved freely.
 This can be used to rapidly export results to, for example, a personal bookkeeping system.

 sqbatch